rusaakkmods/megamidimerge/docs/schematics/clock_out.md

 This design is well-structured and should provide stable clock outputs.
 Let me know if you need further assistance or modifications!

+Modifications:
+Based on your updated schematic, here is my review:

+1. **Component Placement and Value**:
+   - The capacitors C14 and C15 (10nF) are well-placed for filtering purposes, which helps reduce noise and ensures stable clock output.
+Using these capacitors to filter the signal before it reaches the 74HC14 input and before driving the MIDI connectors is a good practice.
+   - The resistor values seem correct for this type of application, particularly for providing current limiting to the outputs and pull-down where needed.

+2. **74HC14 Usage**:
+   - The 74HC14 Schmitt Trigger inverter (U4E and U4F) is appropriate here, as it will help to clean up the incoming signal from the Mega pin and ensure it has proper transitions.
+The Schmitt Trigger is ideal to eliminate noise from the clock pulse and ensure a stable square wave for the MIDI Clock output.

+3. **Clock Outputs (J11 and J12)**:
+   - The use of 220Ω resistors (R21 and R22) before the MIDI output connectors is good for limiting current, which helps to protect the 74HC14 output and meet MIDI current specifications.

+4. **Decoupling Capacitors**:
+   - Adding decoupling capacitors close to the power pins of the 74HC14 would be a good improvement if not already present.
+Typically, a 0.1 µF capacitor between Vcc and GND pins helps to filter any noise on the power line, ensuring reliable operation of the IC.

+5. **Potential Improvement**:
+   - Ensure that C13 (1µF) and R19/R20 (both 10kΩ) are appropriately tuned to avoid any unintended delay or filtering of the clock pulse.
+The RC combination acts as a filter, so it's important that the values are selected to preserve the desired pulse timing characteristics.
+   - The capacitors C14 and C15 (10nF) also add filtering at the output.
+Just make sure they are tuned in such a way that the pulse shape still matches what you need for MIDI communication, which requires fast transitions.

+The overall design looks well-planned for a reliable MIDI clock output circuit.
+Just consider double-checking the timing to make sure that none of the RC filtering affects the precision of the clock signal that’s critical in MIDI timing.